LUTIderm Cream

 (10 gm Cream in tube)

 Rs.
-16.20/gm of Cream
+15.46/gm of Cream

 generic_icon

 Rs.
-165
+154.60

-pay 28% more per gm of Cream
+pay 22% more per gm of Cream

-Expert advice FOR Lutiderm Cream
+Expert advice FOR LUTIderm Cream

 • Consult your doctor if your skin condition has not improved after two weeks of treatment.

-Frequently asked questions FOR Lutiderm 0.05% w/w Cream
+Frequently asked questions FOR LUTIderm 0.05% w/w Cream

 Fluticasone Propionate

-Q. What is Lutiderm Cream?
+Q. What is LUTIderm Cream?
 What is it used for?

-Lutiderm Cream belongs to a group of medicines called steroids, also known as corticosteroids.
-Lutiderm Cream is used to treat various allergic skin conditions such as eczema and atopic dermatitis.
-Lutiderm Cream effectively reduces symptoms associated with such conditions such as swelling, itching and redness.
+LUTIderm Cream belongs to a group of medicines called steroids, also known as corticosteroids.
+LUTIderm Cream is used to treat various allergic skin conditions such as eczema and atopic dermatitis.
+LUTIderm Cream effectively reduces symptoms associated with such conditions, such as swelling, itching, and redness.

 Show More

-Q. Is Lutiderm Cream good for burns?
+Q. Is LUTIderm Cream safe for children?